summonersRift/summonersrift.github.io/_posts/2018-04-14-landing-dream-job-in-tech.md

 - Make a plan to go through the essential DS, Algo
 - https://www.geeksforgeeks.org/top-algorithms-and-data-structures-for-competitive-programming/
 - Solve Leetcode TOP INTERVIEW QUESTIONS(140 approx.), Do Easy, Medium, before anything else.
+- Listed in order of importance.

 #### String / Array
 1. Anagram/ Palindrome, from linked list or string.
-1. String search, KMP Search and Boyer-Moore Search
+1. String search, [KMP Search](https://www.youtube.com/watch?v=GTJr8OvyEVQ) and Boyer-Moore Search.
-1. Reverse an array without affecting special characters
+1. Reverse an array/string without affecting special characters
 1. All Possible Palindromic Partitions
 1. Count triplets with sum smaller than a given value
 1. Convert array into Zig-Zag fashion
 1. Generate all possible sorted arrays from alternate elements of two given sorted arrays
-1. Pythagorean Triplet in an array
 1. Length of the largest subarray with contiguous elements
 1. Find the smallest positive integer value that cannot be represented as sum of any subset of a given array
 1. Smallest subarray with sum greater than a given value
 1. Stock Buy Sell to Maximize Profit

 #### Linked List
-1. Insertion/Deletion of a node in Linked List (under some constraints)
+- Insertion/Deletion of a node in Linked List
-  1. Insert
+  1. Insert with some constraints
   1. Delete certain matching value
   1. Reverse entire list or part of the linked list
-    1. Check if a list is palindrome*
+    1. Check if a linked list is _palindrome_ without extra space.
-  1. Find loops
+  1. Find loops and fix loops.
-1. Two Pointer
+- Two Pointer
   1. Compare two strings represented as linked lists
   1. Add Two Numbers Represented By Linked Lists
   1. Merge two sorted Linked List.